 Editor: Modify the text in P568L45-47 As follows:

-This primitive is an indication by the PHY to the local MAC entity that the currently being received is complete.
+This primitive is an indication by the PHY to the local MAC entity that the PPDU currently being received is complete.

 Editor: Modify the text in P2531L1-2 As follows:

-At the end of the data portion of packet, the PHY shall issue(#5804)a (#1601)PHY-RXEND.indication(No_Error) primitive to the MAC.
-If the training field, the PHY(motion_32)shall continue to receive these training fields after the data portion of the packet and measure the channel. (motion_32)After the end of the training fields, the PHY shall generate a (#1601)PHY-CCA.indication(IDLE)(Ed)primitive.
+At the end of the data portion of a packet that has the Training Length field in the PHY header equal to 0, the PHY shall issue(#5804)a (#1601)PHY-RXEND.indication(No_Error) primitive to the MAC.
+If the Training Length field in the PHY header is greater than 0, the PHY(motion_32)shall continue to receive these training fields after the data portion of the packet and measure the channel. (motion_32)After the end of the training fields, the PHY shall generate a (#1601)PHY-CCA.indication(IDLE)(Ed)primitive and the PHY-RXEND.indication(NoError) primitive.

 One fix related to SC-64QAM that was missed in the reviews: